spacechase0/StardewValleyMods/Magic/docs/README.md

 To get the mana potion recipe, visit the adventurer's guild.

-Hints on using the Analyze spell to unlock more spells appear on the TV.
+If you have PyTK installed, a new TV channel will give a random hint each day about where you can use the Analyze spell to learn new spells.

 ### Use magic
 To cast a spell, hold `Q` and press a number key (`1` through `4`) corresponding to the spell's